 Neanderthals.
-Dull, dim-witted, hairy, beetle-browed, stooped, savage, primitive, and dragging a woman by the hair.
+Dull, dim-witted, hairy, beetle-browed, stooped, savage, primitive and dragging a woman by the hair.
 These are among the images elicited from students in introductory anthropology classes when asked to describe our closest relative on the human family tree.
-Is this an accurate image?
-Did

-Neanderthals really have trouble walking and chewing gum at the same time?
+Is this image accurate?
+Did Neanderthals really have trouble walking and chewing gum at the same time?
 This course will examine in detail the archaeological and paleontological evidence that informs us about Neanderthal behaviors and capabilities as well as the intellectual climate in which this information is interpreted.
-Topics covered will include the popular images of Neanderthals through time, functional morphology of the skeleton, dietary reconstruction, settlement patterns, and site use.
+Topics covered will include the popular images of Neanderthals through time, functional morphology of the skeleton, dietary reconstruction, settlement patterns and site use.
+This course fulfills the upper-level bioanth or archaeology requirement.
 Prerequisite: ANTH 111 or 112 and permission of instructor.
 Offered every other year.